Shirajuki/daily-planner/README.md

 - CSS3
 - LocalStorage API
 - Service Workers (PWA)
-- Spaghetti code

 ## Setup

-If you want to check out the spaghetti, follow these easy instructions:
+If you want to check out the code, follow these instructions:

 ##### 1. Clone the repository